Hirohito: Overseas travel

 That evening, a banquet was held at Buckingham Palace, where Hirohito met with George V and Prince Arthur of Connaught.
 George V said that he treated his father like Hirohito, who was nervous in an unfamiliar foreign country, and that relieved his tension.
 The next day, he met Prince Edward (the future Edward VIII) at Windsor Castle, and a banquet was held every day thereafter.
-In London, he toured the British Museum, the Tower of London, the Bank of England, Lloyd's Marine Insurance, Oxford University, Army University, and the Naval War College.
+He toured the British Museum, the Tower of London, the Bank of England, Lloyd's Marine Insurance, Oxford University, Army University, and the Naval War College.
 He also enjoyed theater at the New Oxford Theatre and the Delhi Theatre.

-At the University of Cambridge, he listened to Professor J. R. Tanner's lecture on "Relationship between the British Royal Family and its People", and was awarded an honorary doctorate degree.
+At the University of Cambridge, he listened to Professor Joseph Robson Tanner's lecture on "Relationship between the British Royal Family and its People", and was awarded an honorary doctorate degree.
 He visited Edinburgh, Scotland, from 19 to 20 May, and was also awarded an Honorary Doctor of Laws at the University of Edinburgh.
 He stayed at the residence of John Stewart-Murray, 8th Duke of Atholl, for three days.
 On his stay with Stuart-Murray, the prince was quoted as saying, "The rise of Bolsheviks won't happen if you live a simple life like Duke Athol."

 In Italy, he met with King Vittorio Emanuele III and others, attended official international banquets, and visited places such as the fierce battlefields of World War I.